-a) Project Narrative
+A. Project Narrative

-The Project Narrative must contain the following sections and should adhere to the requirements listed:
+The Project Narrative must adhere to these requirements:

-- The Project Narrative should be subtitled and numbered to correspond with the required information sections below.
-If any individual section of information is not applicable, that fact should be specifically stated. - The narrative should not exceed 25 pages.
-If applicable, include additional pages to describe any of the following activities being proposed: - The Unaccompanied Refugee Minor (URM) program (one page) - National Technical Assistance projects related to housing, community sponsorship/engagement, and/or resettlement agency staff and refugee security (two pages per project) - International Organization for Migration (IOM) travel loan billing services (two pages) - Placement of Refugees with U.S. Ties Outside Affiliates' Radii (Remote Placement, two pages) - Note that page numbers should be sequential for the entirety of the Project Narrative and should not restart with each section of required information.

-• Submit the Project Narrative as an attachment by selecting the "Project Narrative Attachment Form" in the Grant.gov Application Package.
+- The Project Narrative must be subtitled and numbered to correspond with the required information sections below.
+If any individual section of information is not applicable, that fact should be specifically stated. - The narrative must not exceed 25 pages.
+If applicable, include additional appendices to describe any of the following activities being proposed: - The Unaccompanied Refugee Minor (URM) program (one page) - International Organization for Migration (IOM) travel loan billing services (two pages) - Placement of refugees outside affiliates' 100-mile same-state Radii via community partners (Remote Placement, two pages) - Note that page numbers must be sequential for the entirety of the Project Narrative and not restart with each section of required information. - Submit the Project Narrative as an attachment by selecting the "Project Narrative Attachment Form" in the Grants.gov Application Package.